davidc33/LCDBigNumbers/README.md

 <br/>

 # Features
+- *The SerLCD branch of this fork adds support for the SparkFun_SerLCD_Arduino_Library.*
 - **10 different fonts available.
 From 1x2 up to 3x4.**.
 - Support for special big characters `-`, `.` and `:`.
 - Fonts which require no gap between numbers (1x2 and 3x2, variant 2 and 3) are printed by default without this gap.